 Have you ever dreamed of having a community shop full of hand and power tools where you can pursue your own project?
 The Folk School shares this dream and invites you to become a member of our community.

 Open Shop gives you the opportunity to work on your own in the school shop, during hours when the shop is not in use for regular Folk School activities.
-This option is made available to Folk School members who have:
+This option is made available to students who have:

 - completed at least two 5-session units of Principles of Woodworking or equivalent,

 - undergone a complete operation and safety check for all equipment and,